 This tutorial proposes to cover these questions.
 Based on established media workflow practices, we describe a small number of fundamental processes of media production.
-We explain how multimedia metadata can be represented, attached to the content it describes, and benefits from the web that contains more and more formalized knowledge (the Web of linked data).
+We explain how multimedia metadata can be represented, attached to the content it describes, and benefits from the web that contains more and more formalized knowledge.
 We show how web applications can benefit from semantic metadata for creating, searching and presenting multimedia content.